HarryHeres/SlicerBoneMorphing/README.md

 At the moment, this module specializes for the *humerus* bone.

 ## Special thanks <3
-Special thanks goes to my wonder colleague Eva C. Herbst (@evaherbst) and Arthur Port (@agporto) for creating the initial idea and their huge help during the development of this module!
+Special thanks goes to my wonderful colleagues Eva C. Herbst (@evaherbst) and Arthur Port (@agporto) for creating the initial idea and their huge help during the development of this module!
 Also, I would like to thank O. Hirose (@ohirose) for the research on BCPD/GBCPD and it's implementation (can be found [here](https://github.com/ohirose/bcpd))